narayanvyas/Human-Detector-With-PIR-HC-SR501-And-Ultrasonic-Sensor-HC-SR04/README.md

 [Narayan Vyas](https://www.narayanvyas.org) - [Web Dev Fusion](https://www.webdevfusion.com)

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments
-Thanks To [Peter Dalmaris](https://github.com/futureshocked) for the inspiriation
+Thanks to [Peter Dalmaris](https://github.com/futureshocked) for the inspiriation.